bmcgill63/bmcgill63/README.md

 Humble Brag: My highest score in bowling is 255.

-Top 5 Star Wars the Clone Wars arcs: last 4 episodes of season 7 (goated)
+Top 5 Star Wars the Clone Wars arcs: last 4 episodes of season 7 (goated),
-                                     darkness on Umbara
+                                     darkness on Umbara,
-                                     inhibitor chips (season 6)
+                                     inhibitor chips (season 6),
-                                     Ahsoka betrayed by the council
+                                     Ahsoka betrayed by the council,
-                                     Mortis
+                                     Mortis.

 Life Purpose and Meaning: To know Christ, make Him known, and help others do the same.